Points I Have Learned While Starting Up A Tech Startup

 One thing which every company has in common is the quest to innovate, either by adding new features or improvising the existing feature.
 If you want to incorporate those features into your product as much as you can, before launch, then you are paving the way for costly delays and insufficient feedback.

 Even Apple, a company known for its perfection and control, releases products with known loopholes, in exchange for market data and an early impact realization in the marketplace.
-It is said that the initial iPhone did not have cut/copy/paste feature, yet Apple did not hold back the release of iPhone and went ahead to release it.
+It is said that the initial iPhone did not have a cut/copy/paste feature, yet Apple did not hold back the release of the iPhone and went ahead to release it.
 After figuring out the correct solution, they upgraded the functionality a few months later.

 Setting up and running a tech startup is not an easy task.
 Every successful tech startup has had humble beginnings and times of struggle that brings out the fittest of the lot.
 It is very certain to hit some bumps along your ride.
-They teach you to learn, adapt and fuel yourself to become a thriving tech startup.
+They teach you to learn, adapt, and fuel yourself to become a thriving tech startup.